Hannah Botterman: Club career

 Aged 18 she made her debut for Saracens Women during the 2017/18 season.
 She has been instrumental in Saracens winning back-to-back Tyrell Premier 15s titles, scoring the winning try in the 2017/18 final against Harlequins Women.

 She has represented Hertfordshire, London & South East and England Under-18s.

 Early life and education

 Botterman began playing rugby aged four for Datchworth RFC and after eight years moved to Welwyn RFC.
-Both her parents were involved in the game, playing for Datchworth, as were other members of her extended family: her aunt, Jane Everett, was also an England international prop.
-Her uncle, Greg Botterman, played for England A and Saracens F.C.
+Both her parents were involved in the game, playing for Datchworth, as were other members of her extended family: her aunt Jane Everett was also an England international prop.
+Her uncle Greg Botterman played for England A and Saracens F.C.

 She was educated at Monk's Walk School in Welwyn Garden City, Hertfordshire.
 At 16, she attended Hartpury College.

-Before she was offered a full-time rugby contract, Botterman was a painter and decorator, as well as a waitress at Harvester.
+Before she was offered a full-time rugby contract, Botterman was a painter and decorator, and a waitress at Harvester.
 She plays recreational golf.

 Personal life

-Botterman is no longer in a relationship with rugby union player Holly Aitchison.
+Since November 2025 Botterman has been confirmed to be in a relationship with Welsh rugby union international Georgia Evans.
+Botterman was previously in a relationship with England teammate Holly Aitchison.
+Botterman is a lesbian.